udexon/casparov/README.md

 (a) the programmer (YOU) can compare various issues amongst implementations in different programming languages;

-(b) RPN can be a unifying script for all programming languages;
+(b) RPN can be a unifying script for all programming languages and computer algebra systems;

 (c) to serve as a modern implementation of RPN to enable young programmers to learn Forth and related implementations;